 Programming support for the 3704 includes a basic version and virtual storage (VS) version of both the network control program and the emulation program, as well as system support programs.
 When executing either version of the network control program, the 3704 requires only a single System/370 subchannel address, regardless of the number of communications lines attached.
-This represents a significant advantage over the 2701, 2702, and 2703 transmission controls, which require a separate subchannel address for each line.
+This represents a significant advantage over the 2701 Data Adapter Unit, which requires a separate subchannel address for each line.